-If you have a damaged or broken tooth and want to repair it, you have many options available depending on various factors - the size of the fracture to the state of the remaining adjacent teeth.
+If you have a damaged or broken tooth and want to repair it, we have many options available depending on various factors from the size of the damage or fracture to the state of the remaining adjacent teeth.

-If you are in a position where your tooth has decay/ damage and requires a large filling but isn't damaged enough to have a full crown placement, you can opt for an onlay or inlay as the best, most cost-effective, lasting solution.
-Inlays and onlays are a more conservative method than dental crowns, and they preserve more of the natural tooth's surface.
+If your tooth has extensive decay or damage and requires a large filling but isn't damaged enough to require a crown, you can opt for an onlay or inlay as the best, most cost-effective, and reliable solution.
+Inlays and onlays are a more conservative method to restore teeth than dental crowns and they preserve more of the natural tooth's surface.
 With onlays and inlays, only the tooth's affected or damaged area is removed by the dentist.

 What Are Inlays and Onlays?

-Porcelain inlays and onlays are natural-looking fillings used to repair the tooth surface to make them stronger while helping prevent future dental issues.
-They are made out of porcelain, composite, or gold material by specialized dental experts, and these procedures cover most of the tooth surface to protect teeth from further fracture.
+Inlays and onlays are natural-looking indirect fillings used to repair a damaged or decayed tooth’s surface in order to restore its shape and structure while also helping prevent future dental issues.
+They are made from porcelain, composite, or metal and cover most of the tooth’s surface to protect it from further damage.

-Both porcelain inlays and onlays work best for teeth with cavities that need a repair less extensive than a dental crown but need something more supportive than a dental filling.
-They are also helpful if your teeth have small cracks or fractures that need restoration.
+Inlays and onlays work best for damaged or decayed teeth that need a restoration that is less extensive than a dental crown but larger than a dental filling.
+They are also helpful if your teeth have small cracks or fractures that require restoration.

-Though porcelain inlays and onlays serve almost the same purpose, there are subtle distinctions between the two.
-Read on to understand the differences.
+Although inlays and onlays serve the same purpose, there are subtle distinctions between the two.
+Here are the main differences:

-Porcelain inlays: Porcelain inlays are placed in the center of a tooth and bonded to it.
+Inlays: Inlays are placed in the center of a tooth and are bonded to it.
 They are often used for decayed or damaged teeth where the cavities are shallow but wide and near the tooth's outer surfaces.

-Porcelain onlays: Onlays are used if you have a previous large filling that has failed and needs replacement or if there is a large cavity that needs to be repaired.
+Onlays: Onlays are used if you have a previous large filling that has failed and needs replacement or if the cavity that needs to be repaired is large.

-- Since inlays and onlays are made from dental-grade ceramic, your dentist can easily customize their appearance to match your natural teeth, keeping them under disguise.
+- Inlays and onlays made from dental-grade ceramic or porcelain are easily customized to match your natural teeth, keeping them under disguise.

-- They offer excellent durability and allows them to stay as good as new for a long time.
+- They offer excellent durability and restore the tooth’s structure for a long time.

-- Inlays and onlays restore the mouth's functionality as they enable biting and chewing function.
+- Inlays and onlays restore the mouth's functionality as they enable you to bite and chew normally.